Kes (band): 2009–2010

 The band's third album, On In 5, was released on 10 February 2009.
 On In 5 featured a mix of new and old releases as well as live performances.
-In 2010, the band's song "Let Me Know" was selected by Six Flags and was played throughout their amusement parks.
-"Let Me Know" was also chosen by American Airlines and was played during their programmes.
-In this year, Kes performed live on BBC World Channel.
-This was a significant achievement for the band as the programme was viewed by millions worldwide.
-The band acquired international attention and several awards including the USA 4 Real "Most Promising Artist" Award for their song "Stalker", a track released from On In 5.
+In 2010, the band's song "Let Me Know" was selected by Six Flags to play throughout all their amusement parks.
+"Let Me Know" was also chosen by American Airlines to play during their in flight programmes.
+In this said year, Kes performed a set of three songs on the BBC World Service and launched their first ever ITunes app.
+What's more they earned an Independent Music Award nomination in the category of World Beat Song for "Stalker", a track from On In 5.